Skip to main content

 </button>

-When the active index changes, we call .focus() on the new target:
+When the active index changes, I call .focus() on the new target:

 const focusItem = useCallback((index: number) => {